Skip to content

 }

-• maxAge: (string) Duration to keep sessions (e.g., “24h”, “7d”, “4w”).
-Sessions older than this will be deleted.
+• maxAge: (string) Duration to keep sessions (for example, “24h”, “7d”, “4w”).
+Sessions older than this are deleted.

 • minRetention: (string) Minimum retention period (safety limit).
-Defaults to "1d"; sessions newer than this period are never deleted by automatic cleanup.
+Defaults to "1d".
+Sessions newer than this period are never deleted by automatic cleanup.

-You can also limit the length of individual sessions to prevent context windows from becoming too large and expensive.
+You can limit the length of individual sessions to prevent context windows from becoming too large and expensive.

 {